ashmalzahra/Portfolio/README.md

 # Portfolio

-> This is a simple replica of the https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=48%3A27&t=9GufdfER8lvr1MpO-0  template provided in the Microverse project.
+> This is a simple replica of [template 2] (https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=48%3A27&t=9GufdfER8lvr1MpO-0) for portfolio setup.

 Live Link
 In Progress